MagnumOpuses/jobtechdev.se/content/devguide/apis/forecasts/_index.md

 ## Af Occupation Forecast - Getting started

 API Af Occupation Forecasts contains 1 and 5 years forecasts for different occupations.
 The Forecasts are made and published in February 2018.
-The forecasts are based on the standard SSYK (Swedish standard occupation classification) Read more about <a href="http://www.scb.se/dokumentation/klassifikationer-och-standarder/standard-for-svensk-yrkesklassificering-ssyk/" target="_blank">SSYK</a>
+The forecasts are based on the standard SSYK (Swedish standard occupation classification).
+Read more about <a href="http://www.scb.se/dokumentation/klassifikationer-och-standarder/standard-for-svensk-yrkesklassificering-ssyk/" target="_blank">SSYK</a>

 With API AF Occupation Forecasts it is possible to integrate Arbetsförmedlingen (the Employment Agency) forecasts into in custom built applications.
 The API is an open interface without contract or registration requirements.